 How to Make Coconut Custard Pie

-Allow it to cool completely before sinking your teeth into this sweet pie with prominent coconut flavor that’s accentuated by coconut extract.
+Allow the Bisquick coconut custard pie to cool completely before sinking your teeth into this sweet pie with prominent coconut flavor that’s accentuated by coconut extract.
 The texture contrasts between the various layers in this pie are epic and wonderful.

 If you don’t have pancake mix on hand, you can Google how to make your own pancake mix with self-raising flour, baking powder, salt, and sugar.
 It’s probably easier to just buy a box of pancake mix but to each her own.